Perfectionism in Moral and Political Philosophy

-Proponents of human nature perfectionism must present an account of human nature.
-More precisely, they must give an account of the properties or capacities that are central to human nature and the development of which have value (Hurka 1993).
-By contrast, proponents of objective goods perfectionism must explain why some goods, and not others, are included.
+Both types of perfectionism confront formidable challenges.
+Proponents of human nature perfectionism must present an adequate account of human nature.
+More precisely, they must give a plausible account of the properties that are central to human nature and the development of which explain why certain activities and states are good for human beings (Hurka 1993).
+Whether there is any account of human nature that both yields plausible results and has genuine explanatory power can be doubted (Dorsey 2010).
+By contrast, proponents of objective goods perfectionism, having freed the identification of objective goods from dependence on the development of human nature, must explain why some things, and not others, are counted as good.
 Objective goods perfectionists need not formulate an exhaustive list of these goods.
-They may believe such an undertaking to be misguided.
+They may think such an undertaking to be misguided.
 But they should have something to say about what makes an alleged good an objective good, one worthy of pursuit (Sumner 1996, Sher 1997).

 The distinction between human nature perfectionism and objective goods perfectionism helps us approach an important question in value theory.
 Must perfectionists be monists, holding that there is at bottom only one form of life that is best for all human beings; or can they hold that there exists a plurality of equally good forms of life for human beings?
 The question is important, since it is very plausible to think that the best life for one human being may differ from the best life for another.